ritvikindupuri/PhantomBand/TECHNICAL_DOCUMENTATION.md

 ### 7.2.
 Technology
 -   **Tailwind CSS:** This utility-first CSS framework was chosen for its ability to enable rapid and consistent styling directly within the JSX.
 The configuration is defined inline in `index.html` for simplicity, which is well-suited for a single-page application of this scope.
 -   **Custom Global Styles:** A few targeted CSS rules are defined in the `<style>` block of `index.html`.
-These handle elements that are difficult to style with utility classes alone, such as the global scrollbar and the custom appearance of `input[type=range]` sliders, ensuring a cohesive look and feel across all components.
+These handle elements that are difficult to style with utility classes alone, such as the global scrollbar, custom `input[type=range]` sliders, and simple keyframe animations for UI elements.
 -   **Fonts:** The application uses two primary fonts:
     -   **Orbitron:** A display font used for headings and titles to give a futuristic, technical feel.
     -   **Roboto Mono:** A monospaced font used for all body text, labels, and data readouts to ensure maximum clarity and readability.